Policy 7400P2 - Procurement Methods Under a Federal Award

 3. Contracts must be awarded to the responsible firm whose proposal is most advantageous to the program, with price and other factors considered.

 RISE Charter School may use competitive proposal procedures for qualifications-based procurement of architectural/engineering (A/E) professional services whereby competitors' qualifications are evaluated and the most qualified competitor is selected, subject to negotiation of fair and reasonable compensation.
 This method, where price is not used as a selection factor, can only be used in procurement of A/E professional services.
-It cannot be used to purchase other types of services though A/E firms are a potential source to perform the proposed effort.
+It cannot be used to purchase other types of services even if A/E firms are a potential source to perform the proposed effort.

 Contract/Price Analysis

-RISE Charter School performs a cost or price analysis in connection with every procurement action, (including contract modifications), in excess of RISE Charter School’s simplified procurement threshold or in excess of $50,000, whichever amount is lower.
+RISE Charter School performs a cost or price analysis in connection with every procurement action, (including contract modifications), in excess of RISE Charter School’s simplified procurement threshold or in excess of $150,000, whichever amount is lower.
 A cost analysis generally means evaluating the separate cost elements that make up the total price, while a price analysis means evaluating the total price, without looking at the individual cost elements.

 The method and degree of analysis is dependent on the facts surrounding the particular procurement situation; however, the Executive Director must come to an independent estimate prior to receiving bids or proposals.
 2 C.F.R. § 200.323(a).